How your team joins your Space

 .

-Sharing allows your team to log into your Space and collaborate in real time from anywhere.
+Sharing allows your team to log into your Space and work together in real time from anywhere.

 Your team